More Information About the Course

 To help members get the best out of the course, we have also developed a number of one-day workshops, on subjects such as Ritual and Meditation, which are held in different locations.
 Members of the Druid Grade can learn how to give these workshops, to offer them in their locality.

-The Healing Network and Druid College of Healing
+The Healing Network

 The Order's Internet Community